iusrepo/ius.io/docs/Contributing.md

 ## New Package Request

-IUS users are encouraged to submit new package request to our [package wishlist][1].
-We can not promise that will proceed with every request, so we came up with these questions to help evaluate requests:
+IUS users are encouraged to submit new package requests to our [package wishlist][1].
+We can not promise that we will proceed with every request, so we came up with these questions to help evaluate requests:

 * Is the new package a good fit for IUS?
 * Will the new package be maintainable with our current resources?
 * Is the requester willing to test the new package to ensure expected behavior?

 We want to make sure new packages fit within the [scope of IUS][2].
-The IUS covedev team does have limited resources, so we want to make sure new packages won't effect the maintenance of all packages.
+The IUS CoreDev Team does have limited resources, so we want to make sure new packages won't effect the maintenance of existing packages.
 Also, we would like to avoid requests like, "It would be cool if IUS packaged $RANDOM_APPLICATION, even though I do not have a use for it."

 ## Package Feedback